bkbilly/AlarmPI/README.md

 # AlarmPI

-AlarmPI is a home alarm system based on Raspberry PI controlling PIR sensors, Door sensors or any other wired sensor.
-It is controlled with a Web UI, or a Android Application using HTTPS.
+AlarmPI is a home security system based on Raspberry PI.
+It supports wired sensors (PIR, Magnetic etc.) and wireless through MQTT or Hikvision.
+It is controlled with a Web UI, a Android Application, or through HTTP & MQTT messages.
 When the alarm detects movement, it supports the following events:
  * Enables the Serene
  * Send Mail
  * VoIP Calls
+ * Send MQTT message

+It is written in python and supports both python 2.7 & python 3.6.
+There is also the option of having more than one user by editing the server.json file accordingly.

 ## Usage